Zyhru/http-server/README.md

 # About
-Basic HTTP server written in C++ that generates html files straight from ChatGPT
+Basic HTTP server is written in C++ that generates html files straight from ChatGPT.

 ## How To Run
 Running the server is easy.
 At the moment it will spawn a server at port 8080.